actiontray/web-actions-api/README.md

 }
 ```

-5. Query for actionable token
+5. Query for action token

 Request: